MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Write your quantum program

-You can write your Q# program with the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace.
-If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.
+If you want to start practicing and writing your Q# programs without installing additional software you can use the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in Azure portal in your Azure Quantum workspace.
+In the sample gallery you will find various notebook samples, you can select the sample you want to use and run it on cloud-based simulators or real quantum computers.
+If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio 2022, Visual Studio Code, or Jupyter notebooks with IQ#.

 ### Try quantum operations and domain-specific libraries

-You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
+You can also run quantum circuits written in [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) or [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq).

 You can follow the Q# tutorials and start writing quantum programs to explore [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.